-When a student chooses actions detrimental to him/herself or the school community, they will face a series of consequences.
+When a student chooses actions detrimental to themselves or the school community, they will face a series of consequences.
 The severity of the incident, the frequency, the age and maturity of the students are all taken into consideration when unacceptable conduct occurs.

-Responses to unacceptable behaviors are consistent and fair.
-Considerations may apply to students with a disability of an intellectual, physical, sensory, emotional or behavioral nature when determining appropriate disciplinary action.
+Responses to unacceptable behaviours are consistent and fair.
+Considerations may apply to students with a disability of an intellectual, physical, sensory, emotional or behavioural nature when determining appropriate disciplinary action.